Perspective | For NBC4’s Chris Gordon, a return to his first love: The law

 In other words: If the cash doesn’t fit, you must acquit.

 Gordon spent time on the air in Hartford, Conn., and at Court TV.
 He also left local TV screens in 2000 to work as a lawyer before returning to journalism after the Sept.
-11, 2001, terrorist attacks.
+11 attacks in 2001.

 “I’ve kept reporting separate from law,” he said.
 “Now I’m going back to law.”
 Gordon is joining the Karp Law Firm, where he will focus on personal injury and contracts work.